CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 for more information.

 ## Vulnerability Management
-CycloneDX is ideal for vulnerability management and impact analysis through support of comprehensive inventory and assertions of component identity.
-With this information, security teams can identify which components are affected by known vulnerabilities, estimate effort, and quickly prioritize remediation efforts.
+CycloneDX is ideal for vulnerability management and impact analysis through the support of comprehensive inventory and assertions of component identity.
+With this information, security teams can identify which components are affected by known vulnerabilities, estimate effort, and quickly prioritize remediation.

 By leveraging CycloneDX in this way, organizations can enhance their software supply chain security and reduce the risks associated with software vulnerabilities.

 > Identifying known vulnerabilities in components can be achieved through the use of three fields: `cpe`, `purl`, and `swid`.
 Not all fields apply to all types of components.
-Components that have a cpe, purl, or swid defined can be analyzed for known vulnerabilities.
+Components with a cpe, purl, or swid defined can be analyzed for known vulnerabilities.

 There are many tools and platforms that support vulnerability management use cases using CycloneDX, including [OWASP Dependency-Track](https://dependencytrack.org/), often cited as a reference implementation for consuming and analyzing SBOMs.
-Using a platform such as Dependency-Track, organizations can quickly identify what is affected, and where in their environment they are affected.
+Using a platform such as Dependency-Track, organizations can quickly identify what is affected and where in their environment they are affected.

+> Not all sources of vulnerability intelligence support all three fields.
+The use of multiple sources may be required to
+> obtain accurate and actionable results.

 ## Enterprise Configuration Management Database (CMDB)
 A Configuration Management Database (CMDB) is a repository that stores information about an organization's assets,